Evading the Pitfalls of Provider Credentialing

 Considering this state of affairs, it’s no wonder that provider credentialing takes an average of 90 to 180 days from application submission.
 The problem may even be getting worse, with some reports suggesting frustrations with the credentialing process have been growing in recent years.

-Accreditation surveys and compliance audits
+Accreditation Surveys and Compliance audits

 The bandwidth health plans need to comply with evolving accreditation and regulatory requirements presents another source of inefficiency.